Composer, Conductor, and Multi-Instrumentalist

 Performing throughout North America, Europe, and Asia, Jeremy has participated in the music festivals of Aspen, Ravinia, Tanglewood, Seattle, La Jolla, Moab, Sarasota, Interlochen, and Music at Plush.
 In 2003, he was asked by soprano Renee Fleming to perform with her for the first concert at Carnegie Hall’s Zankel Hall.
 He has appeared as a cellist on Saturday Night Live, The Tonight Show with Jimmy Fallon, The Late Show with David Letterman, 30 Rock, Mtv Unplugged, and has performed with artists such as Paul McCartney, David Byrne, LCD Soundsystem, Arcade Fire, The National, Sufjan Stevens, My Morning Jacket, Lupe Fiasco, She and Him, and Dirty Projectors.
 He has conducted twice at the LACMA Art + Film gala, has performed collaborations for Saint Laurent and Dolce & Gabbana, and recently conducted in New York’s Central Park for Ralph Lauren’s 50th Anniversary.

 As a composer, his music has been heard around the world, from Carnegie Hall to the Sydney Opera House.
 Recent works include The Inland Seas, composed for violinist James Ehnes and mandolinist Chris Thile and commissioned by the Seattle Chamber Music Society; Suite of Unreason, a commission from the Music Academy of the West for their 70th Anniversary season; and a choral work for the Brooklyn Youth Chorus, commemorating the 50th anniversary of Wave Hill in New York.
-He has written works for yMusic Ensemble, Brooklyn Rider, and Flux Quartet, as well as three installation pieces with the artist Chris Doyle.
+He has written music for yMusic Ensemble, Brooklyn Rider, and Flux Quartet, as well as three installation pieces with the artist Chris Doyle.

 Jeremy is a former Sundance Fellow and serves on the artistic advisory board at National Sawdust in Brooklyn.